alvesp/ContactsSpringMVCAngular/README.md

   http://uaihebert.com/?p=2008

-  DISCLAIM: All credits to this application tutorial should be address to Herbert (uaiHebert.com)
+  DISCLAIM: All credits for this tutorial aplication should be address to Herbert (uaiHebert.com)